GaryHostt/Oracle_Integration/Intro.md

 - With generation 2, you still use IDCS to manage permissions on what can be done inside of OIC, but for accessing it on the OCI console, that is managed by IAM.
 Click here to learn more about [identity federation](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/federatingIDCS.htm) on OCI.
 This and other tasks are explained on the
 [main documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/oracle-integration-oci/overview-oracle-integration-generation-2.html).

+**How do I know if I have gen2 or gen1?**

+How to access each in the [OCI console](https://console.us-ashburn-1.oraclecloud.com/):
+Oracle Integration Generation 2: Application Integration -> Integration Oracle Integration Generation 1: Platform Services -> Integration

 ## File Server

 [Main file server documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/file-server.html)

 [PDF form of documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/file-server/using-file-server-oracle-integration-generation-2.pdf)

+The file server does not cost any extra money.
+If you use it in integrations, it will count towards your billable messages.

 ### Configuration